Raffy27/MouseDecoder/Docs/Full.md

 * Nokia CA-101 Micro USB data cable

 With some changes to the constraints, it can be used with other boards as well.
 All the tested mouse models yielded similar results, the only requirement is for the mouse to have a scroll wheel and support the Microsoft Intellimouse protocol.

+### Software

+This project was built in the Xilinx Vivado IDE.

+A Git repository is available for the project, and the source code can be found [here](https://github.com/Raffy27/MouseDecoder).

 ### Communication